If Payday Loans are Killed Off, what Takes their Place?

 One of the biggest questions that arises over the possibility that payday loans could be legislated out of business by the Consumer Financial Protection Bureau, or CFPB, concerns whether any comparable loans will replace these emergency, short-term loans.

 Consumers have come to depend on these payday advance loans, and most internet loan borrowers support the industry with high approval rates.
-Frequently referred to as one of the fringe financial services, pay day loans offer easy-to-get loans with fast approval rates to tide people over when they need cash.
+For instance, payday loans Tuscon, AZ is just one of many places those in need can get cash when they need it.
+Frequently referred to as one of the fringe financial services, pay day loans offer easy-to-get online cash loans with fast approval rates to tide people over when they need cash.
 These loans include pay day, installment, auto title and paycheck advance loans.
 The CFPB has introduced a slew of new regulations that could drive payday loan lenders out of business, but the question remains, “Will something better replace them?”

 The short answer is no according to an article posted on Theatlantic.com website.
 This study examines lending in previous decades and finds that there has always been a demand for emergency cash that’s been fulfilled by using pawn shops, maxing out credit cards, borrowing from friends and family members, gambling, obtaining loans from criminal organizations, selling plasma and committing other risks to get emergency cash.